joxa/joxa/doc/language.rst

 bits, for instance 0, 1, 8, 11, 17, 42, and so on, because the default
 unit for bitstrings is 1.

-*Warning*
+.. warning:
     For clarity, it is recommended not to change the unit size for binaries, but to use `:binary` when you need byte alignment, and `:bitstring` when you need bit alignment.

 The following example